 Inland seas exist in that area of filled water which is surrounded by land.
-It is another form of lake, which are naturally always astonishingly beautiful.
+It is another form of a lake, which are naturally always astonishingly beautiful.
 Whenever we see a lake or even a small pond, our heart arouses and it gives such gratification to us as if we are in another world.
 If you are a green panther, Nepal would be the best spot for your next voyage, believe me, it is the best place to snatch your expectations.
 Nepal is a country with highlands, which means it is the source of many rivers and lakes.
-The melting snow of the mountain peaks give way to gorgeous rivers, lakes and various water-bodies.
+The melting snow of the mountain peaks gives way to gorgeous rivers, lakes and various water-bodies.
 There are numerous lakes situated in Nepal, among which main lakes are around 65 in number.
 We, Swotah Travel and Adventure suggest you some of the best lakes of Nepal to travel:

 Rara Lake is one of the drop dead gorgeous lake situated in Mugu district in western part of Nepal.
 It lies at an altitude of 2990 (9810ft) above sea level and is titled as the biggest lake of Nepal with 10.8 square kilometers water surface.
 It is the main reason behind the constant flow of tourists towards Rara National Park even though the path is tough.
-You must walk a long hour to end up to this spectacularly beautiful destination or you can even get here through air transportation via Talcha airport which is around 4 km east from the Rara Lake.
-You can be keen on pristine beauty of lake or you can also prefer trekking and sightseeing in and around the national park.
+You must walk a long hour to end up to this spectacularly beautiful destination or you can even get here through air transportation via Talcha airport which is around 4 km east of the Rara Lake.
+You can be keen on the pristine beauty of the lake or you can also prefer trekking and sightseeing in and around the national park.

 Located at Manang district with an altitude of 4949m (16237ft) is the highest lake of not only Nepal but the world.
 It is desired for its altitude as well as for its winsomeness.
 It is one of the popular and best side hikes of Annapurna circuit and was the location for one of the highest ever scuba dives.
 The lake is circumambient by mountains namely, Khangsar, Muktinath Peak, Nilgiri and Tilicho.
 The lake is mostly reached through trekking, which is really exciting and thrilling, more or less rewarding too.